 You must have completed PSY1000 – Innføring i generell psykologi (discontinued), PSY1010 – Innføring i metode and PSY1101 – Innføring i sosial - og personlighetspsykologi (discontinued) or equivalent.

 This course overlaps with PSY4108 – Social Psychology of Food (discontinued) and PSY4109 – Motivational processes and self-regulation (discontinued).

 Teaching is given through lectures and seminars.

-There's two mandatory oral presentations in the seminars.
+There are two mandatory oral presentations in the seminars.

 Access to teaching

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

 The course consists of two modules with the following mandatory acitivity and examinations: